 The turbid waters from the harbour outflows and alongshore coastal erosion form primary habitat for Māui dolphin (Derville et al. 2016, Roberts et al. 2019a).
-The dolphins’ preferred prey are small demersal and benthic fishes (Miller et al. 2013) in particular ahuru and sole (Roberts et al. 2019a).
+The dolphins’ preferred prey are small demersal and benthic fishes (Miller et al. 2013, Ogilvy et al. 2022) in particular ahuru and sole (Roberts et al. 2019a).
 This IMMA incorporates feeding grounds for common dolphins particularly in the northern Taranaki region where they prey on pelagic schooling fishes such as Jack mackerel, an important fishery in the region but one that results in bycatch in this region (Abraham et al. 2017).
 Common dolphins also use the nearshore coastal waters.
-Recently, individuals assigned to the other subspecies of C. hectori, which bears the same common name as the species (which is red-listed as Endangered by the IUCN), have been observed in the primary habitat of Māui dolphins with individuals originating from the east and west coasts of the South Island (Hamner et al. 2014, Baker et al. 2016).
+Recently, individuals assigned to the other subspecies of C. hectori, which bears the same common name as the species (which is red-listed as Endangered by the IUCN), have been observed in the primary habitat of Māui dolphins with individuals originating from the east and west coasts of the South Island (Hamner et al. 2014, Constantine et al. 2021).
 There are no estimates for bottlenose dolphins or killer whales in the IMMA but the killer whales form part of a wider-ranging New Zealand population (Baker et al. 2019) and at least some of the bottlenose dolphins are part of the northeast coast North Island population (R. Constantine, unpublished data).
 The common dolphins are part of a wider-ranging population found in offshore west-coast waters.
 They are vulnerable to fisheries bycatch but there is no current abundance estimate for this region (Abraham et al. 2017, Stockin et al. 2014, Stephenson et al. 2020).

 Description of Qualifying Criteria